MrQR-me/docs/quickstart.md

 & Select <button class="button button1">CREATE</button>

-Now your register & item have been create yon will need to Duplicate a Global Form or Create a New Form to assign to your item
+Now your register & item have been create yon will need to Duplicate a Global Form or you can Create a New Form to assign to your item.
+Remember the forms are independant from your Items, you can assign your forms to as many items as you wish.
+You can edit your forms and the changes will reflect on all your items.

 ## Select Forms

 ![Index](/assets/images/V3/MrQR_Forms.png "Registers")
+Select Global, Search, or scroll through then select Duplicate on the menu for the form you wish to use

-Enter your Register Name & Select <button class="button button1">CREATE</button>
+<button class="button button1">CREATE</button>